eladnava/feedblocker-android/README.md

 ## Feed Compatibility

-Currently, only the Facebook feed is supported.
+Currently, only Facebook and Instagram are supported.
 However, it's relatively easy to support other feeds - create an issue and we'll discuss it!

 ## Contributing